Learn about change addresses in cryptocurrency transactions and how generating new change addresses can enhance privacy.

 Change addresses are an essential feature of UTXO-based assets like Bitcoin.

-With UTXO-based assets, funds are sent and received as UTXOs.
+With UTXO-based assets, funds are sent and received as UTXOs, individual chunks of crypto.
 However, it is not possible to partially spend received UTXOs.
 It's only possible to spend the full UTXO.

-If your unspent UTXO(s) do not amount to exactly the amount you want to send, then your wallet takes the UTXO(s) you are sending and creates two UTXO outputs.
-Your wallet sends one UTXO to the receiver and then returns the leftover change to your wallet by creating another UTXO that it sends to an address owned by your wallet.
+If your unspent UTXO(s) do not add up to exactly the amount you want to send, then your wallet takes the UTXO(s) you are sending and creates two UTXO outputs.
+Your wallet sends one UTXO to the receiver and then returns the leftover change to your wallet by creating another UTXO, which is sent to an address owned by your wallet.

 The address that receives the leftover change is referred to as the change address.